The Three Rules of Consistent Trading

 Build that ecosystem:

-• Simplicity keeps your vision clear.
+- Simplicity keeps your vision clear.

-• Structure keeps your execution steady.
+- Structure keeps your execution steady.

-• Self-control keeps your psychology intact.
+- Self-control keeps your psychology intact.

 When those three align, you don’t need to chase consistency, it becomes the natural result.

-All information provided on this site is intended solely for educational purposes related to trading on financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity analysis or similar general recommendation regarding the trading of investment instruments.
-Market Rush only provides services of simulated trading and educational tools for traders.
-The information on this site is not directed at residents in any country or jurisdiction where such distribution or use would be contrary to local laws or regulations.
-Market Rush does not act as a broker and do not accept any deposits.
+All information provided on this site is intended solely for educational purposes related to trading on financial markets and does not serve as investment advice or recommendations.
+Market Rush provides simulated trading environments and educational tools only.
+Market Rush does not act as a broker and does not accept deposits.